jonrutter/vanilla-js-projects/README.md

 # vanilla-js-projects
- Small coding projects built with vanilla JavaScript.
+A variety of small coding projects built with vanilla JavaScript.
+A mix of individual web pages, applications, and components.

 ## 1-color-flipper